hotosm/oam-qgis-plugin/README.md

 QGIS plugin to access and upload data to OpenAerialMap

+## Dependencies

+The plugin depends on the following python libraries:

+* [Boto](https://pypi.python.org/pypi/boto) - Amazon Web Services Library
+* [FileChunkIO](https://pypi.python.org/pypi/filechunkio/) - represents a chunk of an OS-level file containing bytes data

+If you have python-pip installed, both dependecies can be installed with the command:

+$ pip install filechunkio boto

 ## Install instructions

 The plugin is still in early development phase, but tests and feedbacks are always appreciated.